Guyana - rainforest, savanna and coast

 You need to have a reasonable level of general fitness to be able to participate in this holiday.

 Although most of the walks are not long, you need to be comfortable to be out for 3-4 hours in tropical conditions and heat.
 The climb up to Turtle Mountain (optional) may be a little strenuous, although the view is worth it at the top!
 You should also feel comfortable about walking on a safe aerial walkway (optional).
 Lightweight walking boots are highly recommended for all excursions.

 Malaria is present throughout Guyana.
-The area we visit in Suriname is currently classified as low risk for malaria.
 You should speak to your GP about anti-malarial prophylaxis for the duration of your stay in Guyana.

-There is a risk of Yellow Fever transmission throughout both Guyana and Suriname.
-A Yellow Fever vaccination certificate is required when arriving in Guyana from Suriname and vice versa.
+There is a risk of Yellow Fever transmission throughout both Guyana.

 Dengue Fever and Zika Virus are also both present in the areas we visit, and you should take precautions against mosquito bites throughout the holiday.